Church of Misery: Departures, lineup changes and recent activities (2009–present)

 As a reoccurring trend with Church of Misery, line-up changes continued yet again with vocalist of about 7 years, Hiroyuki Takano, who also left the band for "personal reasons" in November 2022.
 This time he was replaced with the original Church of Misery vocalist, Kazuhiro Asaeda, who also joined Mikami's other band, Sonic Flower, as vocalist years prior.
 Along with members of Nagoya, Japan doom legends Eternal Elysium as recording session members, Church of Misery would finally record their latest full length studio album.
-On March 2, 2023, the band released a statement on their official Facebook page, "We took 7 months to make a new album and we sent the final master tape and artwork to the label finally!"
+On March 2, 2023, the band released a statement on their official Facebook page, "We took 7 months to make a new album and we sent the final master tape and artwork to the label finally!".
+The band would follow with two tours of Europe to support the next album, titled Born Under a Mad Sign.
+The band's first show with this lineup would be at the Electric Ballroom in London on 5 May 2023 as part of DesertFest London.
+Notably, it would be Kazuhiro Asaeda's first live performance with Church of Misery since 1996.